Last Updated: November 6, 2023

 And that’s another thing about ghosting… do you write to the ghost?
 And if so, what do you say?
 Do you ask why they decided to stop seeing you?
 Do you reveal your anger or your sadness, either way exposing that you did indeed care for him or her?

-If you think it will make you feel better, or if you like having closure, I say go for it, because at this point you have nothing to lose… but know that in all likelihood the person won’t reply.
+If you think it will make you feel better, or if you like having closure, sure, you can send a text; at this point you have nothing to lose.
+But know that, in all likelihood, the person won’t reply.
 I mean, if they don’t have the balls to tell you they want to end things, they probably won’t have the balls to say they’re sorry.
+This also might trigger you to feel double-ghosted (is that a thing?) wherein you start incessantly checking your phone for their reply.

 And then just laugh about it… after a few Aperol Spritzes, maybe

-And yeah, that’s an awful feeling – that someone doesn’t even care about you enough to text you (or, shock of all horror, actually call you) in order to spare your feelings, let alone want to date you.
+And yeah, it’s an awful feeling – that someone doesn’t even care enough about you to text you (or, shock of all horror, actually call you) in order to spare your feelings, let alone want to date you.
 But as I’ve written about on this blog before, if someone doesn’t want to be with you… why do you want to be with them?

-I still get bummed out when I’m ghosted – it’s easy to let it initially knock your self-esteem down a few notches – but as mentioned above, I’m also thankful for it, because it shows me what kind of person I was dealing with.
+I still get bummed out when I’m ghosted – it’s easy to let it initially knock your self-esteem, and there’s the disappointment that comes with realizing that all of the excitement of a potentially new relationship has been squashed – but as mentioned above, I’m also thankful for it, because it shows me what kind of person I was dealing with.
 If he can’t even muster up the courage to write me two lines of text, what other emotional baggage am I going to have to deal with later on?
+(And if you’re still struggling with the end of the relationship, I’ve also written about how to get over a tough breakup.)

 Ghosting is a huge indicator of both immaturity and instability.
 And honestly, at this point in my life, anyone who has this lack of emotional depth and a lack of basic courtesy is just holding up the line.
 It’s a cliché, but it’s true: there are plenty more fish in the sea.
 It would be awesome to find a fun, adventurous partner, but I’m not going to sit around waiting for a phone call or text when there’s so much more of life to explore.